 Return type: PendingOperation - object allowing to cancel ongoing operation

 listURIByMOID

 This method allows retrieving the list of MO instances URIs for the given MOID.
-Each returned URI SHALL specify the location of a MO Instance in the DM Tree.
+Each returned URI SHALL specify the location of a MO instance in the DM Tree.
 This method is synchronous.